Strange metals and planckian transport in a gapless phase from spatially random interactions: Methods

 The fermion matrix $A(\boldsymbol \phi; g'_{(x,y)})$ is a function of both the dynamical $\boldsymbol \phi$ field and the quenched disorder field $g'_{(x,y)}$.
 It is written as

-Here, the indices $(\a,\s,x,y,\tau)$ correspond to band, spin, $x$-coordinate, $y$-coordinate, and discretized imaginary time slice, respectively.
-The imaginary time axis is discretized as $\beta = N_{\tau} \Delta \tau$, with $N_{\tau}$ being the number of time slices and the Trotter step size, $\Delta \tau$, taken to be $\Delta \tau = 0.1$.
+Here, the indices $(\a,\s,x,y,\tau)$ correspond to band, spin, $x$-coordinate, $y$-coordinate, and discretized imaginary time slice respectively, with $\sigma^x$ referring to the Pauli-$x$ matrix.
+The imaginary time axis is discretized into $N_{\tau}$ slices with a Trotter step size of $\Delta \tau$, with $\beta = N_{\tau} \Delta \tau$.
+The $x,~y,~\tau$ coordinates are defined modulo $L,~L,~N_\tau$ respectively, thereby implementing periodic boundary conditions.
 The only differences from the fermion matrix of Ref. \cite{Lunts2023HMC} (where it is called $D$ instead of $A$) are that (i) the discretized time derivative is now symmetric and (ii) the space-independent coupling $g$ is replaced by $g'_{(x,y)}$.

+For completeness, we also provide the discretization of the purely bosonic part of the action in Eq. (\ref{eq:action:g'}) on the lattice:

+where periodic boundary conditions are again applied.
+We use $\Delta\tau = 0.1$; in Appendix \ref{app:more_plots} we demonstrate that universal aspects of the low-energy physics are not affected by the value of $\Delta\tau$ as long as it is small enough.

 In the HMC algorithm, the fermion determinant is re-exponentiated using bosonic fields $\varphi, \varphi^\ast$ called `pseudo-fermions',

 thereby trading the calculation of the determinant for the calculation of the inverse of $(AA^{\dagger})^{N_f/2}$.
 Importantly, this is why we require $N_f$ to be even, as we do not currently have the capability to efficiently calculate fractional powers of matrices.
 The computationally expensive step of the algorithm then becomes the solution of the linear system